cmput404-azure/project/README.md

     - Run `source venv/bin/activate` to activate the virtual environment
         - if you are using VSCode you can automatically activate the venv every time by setting the interpreter to the venv python interpreter.
 3. Run `pip install -r requirements.txt` to install the dependencies
+4. Run `python manage.py migrate` to migrate the database
+5. Run `python manage.py runserver` to start the development server

 ## Deployment
 The common deployment method is that both the frontend and backend require its own `Procfile` for a separate Heroku dyno, they cannot be run on the same dyno.